Chapter 2: Membership

 Step 1:

-You are required by statute RCW 41.50.139 to ask all new employees, independent contractors and third-party workers being compensated for services performed for your agency, whether they have retired from a Washington state retirement system or from certain first class cities (Tacoma, Seattle or Spokane).
+You are required by statute RCW 41.50.139 to ask all new employees, including third-party workers being compensated for services performed for your agency, whether they have retired from a Washington state retirement system or from certain first class cities (Tacoma, Seattle or Spokane).

-You must also obtain forms to verify the retirement status of employees and other workers.
-Have employees who you pay through payroll complete a Retirement Status Verification form.
+You must document that you verified the retirement status of employees.
+Have employees complete a Retirement Status Verification form.
 Use this form, or one you have developed, and retain it for your records.

 If an employee has ever established membership in a Washington state retirement system, this might affect their current membership eligibility.
 Additionally, if an employee has previously retired from a Washington state retirement system, returning to work might affect their benefits.